Cas Faber

-Cas Faber (born 18 June 1999) is a Dutch professional footballer who plays as a midfielder for Derde Divisie club VV UNA.
+Cas Faber (born 18 June 1999) is a Dutch professional footballer who plays as a midfielder for amateur side De Valk.

 Club career

 Having previously played in the Derde Divisie with Jong Groningen, he made his professional debut for FC Eindhoven on 4 October 2019 in a 6–0 defeat away at Jong Ajax.

-On 23 May 2023, Faber agreed to join VV UNA for the 2023–24 season.
+On 23 May 2023, Faber agreed to join UNA for the 2023–24 season.
+He quit football in 2024 after an injury-hit season but came out of retirement to join De Valk in summer 2026.

 Personal life

 He is the son of Ernest Faber.